Cipscis/base-project/README.md

 An example `.env` file you can use for development is:

 ```
+PROJECT_NAME = "base-project"
 MODE = "development"
 PORT = "8080"
 ```

 This file is intended to differ from environment to environment, so it is ignored by Git.

+## GitHub Pages

+When publishing a project using [GitHub Pages](https://pages.github.com/), the project usually appears at a URL with a path, such as [https://cipscis.github.io/base-project].
+This means using root relative URLs such as `/asssets/css/main.css` would work locally, but would break when the project is published on GitHub Pages.

+To fix this, the local Node.js server looks for a `PROJECT_NAME` variable in your [`.env`](#env) file.
+If it finds one, it sets up internal redirects so URLs starting with `/<projectname>` are instead treated as though they were root relative, so they will find your assets.

+By default, the `index.html` file is configured to be published to GitHub Pages under the project name `base-project`.
+When you use it as a base for your own project, you will need to update these URLs.

 ## Dependencies